bexiturley/pands-project/README.md

 ***

 ## More averages of the four columns
-Including how many items there are per columns, the mean, minimum and maximum.
+Including how many items there are per column, the mean, minimum and maximum.
 I know this has already been partly covered already but I liked to try different ways to view the same information via seaborn.